YangLabHKUST/MR-APSS/README.md

 MR-APSS is a unified approach to Mendelian Randomization accounting for Pleiotropy and Sample Structure using genome-wide summary statistics.
 Specifically, MR-APSS uses a foreground-background model to decompose the observed SNP effect sizes, where the background model accounts for confounding factors hidden in GWAS summary statistics, including correlated pleiotropy and sample structure, and the foreground model performs causal inference while accounting for uncorrelated pleiotropy.

-# Reproducibility
-[Data download]
-The GWAS datasets for the five negative control outcomes (Tannig, Hair color: black, Hair color: blonde; Hair color: dark brown; Hair color: light brown) and 26 complex traits are available in [link].
-The list of the sourses of GWAS summary-level data used in the MR-APSS paper is given in SI Appendix, table S2 of [the MR-APSS paper](https://doi.org/10.1101/2021.03.11.434915).

-[Format data]

-[Real data analysis: negative control outcomes]

-[Inferring causal relationships among complex traits]

 # Installation
 ```{r}
 #install.packages("devtools")